Energy and Entropy

 Waste energy is associated with all processes.
 This waste can be reduced, but it can never be eliminated.
 Anyone who says otherwise is trying to con you.

 The Second Law of Thermodynamics is a statement of the painfully obvious; that is, at least it's obvious to us now.
 The statements you are about to read were worked out over a period of many years, were refined and clarified by countless minds, and were gradually combined into one large idea that we now recognize as a comment on the fundamental behavior of the universe.
-Of all the relationships in physics given the title of "law", the Second Law of Thermodynamics is the one law for which there appears to be no exception.
-Anyone who disagrees with it or says they have a method to avoid it is immediately and rightfully dismissed as an idiot who doesn't understand the law, a crackpot pushing an agenda, or the perpetrator of some kind of hoax.
+Of all the relationships in physics given the title of "law", the Second Law of Thermodynamics is the one for which there appears to be no exception.
+Anyone who disagrees with it or says they have a method to avoid it is immediately and rightfully dismissed as a naif who doesn't understand the law, a crackpot pushing an agenda, or the perpetrator of some kind of hoax.
 When someone says they've found a way around the Second Law of Thermodynamics, chances are quite good they're trying to separate you from your money.
 Arguing against the Second Law is hopeless.
 You can't beat it.
 That's how powerful this idea is.

 Kelvin Statement: perfect engines can't exist